• Latest

 Plan your visit

-The museum is open daily from 10 am till 5 pm.
+The museum is open daily from 10 am to 5 pm.
 All events, exhibitions, and admission are free.
 Pre-book your tickets here.

 4. Pitt Rivers Museum